 He played a key role as the Reds regained the Premier League title - making him a league champion for the first time - and he ended a topsy-turvy campaign with fittingly mixed emotions, starting his first Champions League final but tasting defeat against Barcelona.

-Michael Owen's departure in the summer of 2012 gave Antonio the chance to inherit the Reds' famous number seven shirt, marking another lunge forward in the Ecuadorian's rise to prominence.
-It's a journey which has taken him from the Amazon Basin to the banks of the River Irwell, and one which shows no sign of abating.
+Michael Owen's departure in the summer of 2012 gave Antonio the chance to inherit the Reds' famous no.7 shirt, marking another lunge forward in the Ecuadorian's rise to prominence.